 Model setup script: A setup script in the model object of FDTD is used to set the waveguide geometry, ring geometry, material, gap between ring and waveguide, and port angle.
-Similar scripts are used under the model object of MODE and structure group under geometry object of CHARGE to set the waveguide geometry.
-The script is a convenient way to ensure the waveguide and ring geometries, gap between them, and port angle are correct.
+Similar scripts are used under the model object of MODE and structure group under the geometry object of CHARGE to set the waveguide geometry.
+The script is a convenient way to ensure the waveguide and ring geometries, the gap between them, and port angles are correct.
 The geometry of these objects must be set via the setup script.
 Other properties, such as the simulation time or simulation region, can be modified directly in the objects.

 Coupler with FDTD (Step 1)